facontidavide/plotjuggler-release/README.md

 # Note for ROS users

 If you use CATKIN to build this project, the ROS related plugins will be automatically included into the compilation.
-Both the executable and the plugins will be created in __devel/lib/plotjuggler__ (the address relative to the catkin workspace).
+Both the executable and the plugins will be created in __devel/lib/plotjuggler__ (the address is relative to the catkin workspace).

 To run the application, use the command: